SpeedKillsx/General-Electric-Technical-Test/instructions.md

 #### Displaying the time

-- Your watch must display the current local time in this format: `hh:mm:ss`.
+- Your watch must display the current local time in this format: `hh:mm:ss`. done
-- It must show the current time and increment **every second**.
+- It must show the current time and increment **every second**. done
-- It must have a **trailing zero** if the hour, minute, second is a single digit number (e.g. `1:5:9` should display `01:05:09` instead).
+- It must have a **trailing zero** if the hour, minute, second is a single digit number (e.g. `1:5:9` should display `01:05:09` instead). done

 #### Editing the time
 - Your watch has a `mode` button that behaves as follows:
-    - When pressing it one time: the hours will visually blink every second, and it is now editable.
+    - When pressing it one time: the hours will visually blink every second, and it is now editable. done
-    - When pressing it two times: the hours will stop blinking and are not editable anymore, it is now the minutes that are blinking and are now editable.
+    - When pressing it two times: the hours will stop blinking and are not editable anymore, it is now the minutes that are blinking and are now editable. done
-    - When pressing it three times: everything stop blinking, and nothing is editable anymore.
+    - When pressing it three times: everything stop blinking, and nothing is editable anymore. done
-    - While any part of the time is editable, the time still advances and the UI is still updating.
+    - While any part of the time is editable, the time still advances and the UI is still updating. done
-- Your watch has an `increase` button that behaves as follows:
+- Your watch has an `increase` button that behaves as follows:  done
     - If the hours are editable, it will increase by one when pressing this button.
-When reaching `23`, the next increase will put it to `00`.
+When reaching `23`, the next increase will put it to `00`. done
     - If the minutes are editable, it will increase by one when pressing this button.
-When reaching `59`, the next increase will put it to `00` and the hours will be increased by one.
+When reaching `59`, the next increase will put it to `00` and the hours will be increased by one. done

 #### Editing the UI
-- Your watch has a `light` button that behaves as follows:
+- Your watch has a `light` button that behaves as follows: done
-    - When pressing it, it will toggle a change of color in the watch: the background behind the displayed time will switch from yellow (`#FBE106`) to white (`#FFFFFF`), and vice versa.
+    - When pressing it, it will toggle a change of color in the watch: the background behind the  done displayed time will switch from yellow (`#FBE106`) to white (`#FFFFFF`), and vice versa. done

 ### Technical Requirements